 Submit a Session Proposal

-The 2021 ASMCUE Virtual Planning Committee is soliciting proposals for education sessions.
-Presentations will take place from June 29 – July 1, 2021.
+The 2022 ASMCUE Planning Committee is soliciting proposals for Education Sessions.
+30-minute presentations will take place July 13-15, 2022.
 Please note that all presenters are responsible for conference registration fees.
+Review the proposal criteria and submit a proposal.

 Overview | Education Sessions